trip5/Matrix-Fonts/README.md

 Most characters will be 3 pixels wide, but certain characters like G and M and & are wider.
 Punctuation characters are generally 1 or 2 pixels wide.
 All characters have 1 empty column on the right side... except the space itself, which is only 1 column wide.
 This should help when you need a bit of space between characters but don't want to lose 4-5 columns of pixels while doing so!

-The number of characters has been extremely reduced to save flash memory.
-Sorry to the European languages but accents on letters only 5 pixels tall are nearly impossible to recognize anyway.

 Fonts will be added as I continue work on this project.

 ### Using these fonts